relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/08 - Cisco Enterprise Networking Management Platforms and APIs/main.md

 &nbsp;

-Cisco Digital NEtwork Architecture (DNA) is an open, extensible, software-driven architecture from Cisco that accelerates and simplifies enterprise network operations.
+Cisco Digital Network Architecture (DNA) is an open, extensible, software-driven architecture from Cisco that accelerates and simplifies enterprise network operations.
 Behind this new architecture is the concept of intent-based networking, a new era in networking, in which the network becomes an integral and differentiating part of the business.
 With Cisco DNA and the products behind it, network administrators define business intents that get mapped into infrastructure configurations by a central SDN controller.
 In the future, an intent-based network will dynamically adjust itself based on what it continuously learns from the traffic it transports as well as the business inputs it gets from the administrator.

 &nbsp;